Kettlebell swings are one of the most popular exercises. They’re efficient and effective and are great for beginners.

 I first learned about the swing when I first learned what a kettlebell was.
 The odd look of it intrigued me and I wanted to play with it.

-So, prior to getting my hands on one, I researched what exercises I could do with it, and the swing was the one that was suggested the most by many YouTubers (and also by Joe Rogan).
+So, before getting my hands on one, I researched what exercises I could do with it, and the swing was the one that was suggested the most by many YouTubers (and also by Joe Rogan).

 How to do a Kettlebell Swing